Raj-Sanjay-Shah/Twignet/README.md

 ### Tasks May 14
 1. Identity Matrix vs Feature Matrix
-2. TF-IDF: Capture Importance of words in a tweet
+2. Efficient Graph Creation from tweets instead of TF-IDF: Capture Importance of words in a tweet
 3. VGCN Paper
 ### Tasks May 10
 1. Try new models like ALBERT